OPPORTUNITIES TO JOIN THE GEFFEN LAB

 The Geffen laboratory at the University of Pennsylvania has multiple postdoctoral positions open in systems neuroscience with the broad goal of understanding the neuronal circuits for auditory perception and learning.
 We are looking for energetic and talented scientists interested in studying the function of the brain.
 The postdoctoral fellow will have the opportunity to learn and apply a host of systems neuroscience techniques, including two-photon imaging of population activity, optogenetic manipulations, large-scale electrophysiology and behavior in mice.
 Prior experience with some of these methods is preferred, but not required.
 Depending on the candidate’s interests, all projects provide an opportunity to learn and apply advanced computational methods, including dynamic systems analysis of neuronal population activity; Bayesian approaches for understanding the relation between neuronal activity and behavior; machine learning methods to understand large-scale neuronal activity.
 We currently have openings for postdoctoral fellows for three projects:

-(1) Neuronal mechanisms for predictive coding:
+(1) Neuronal mechanisms for conscious perception:

 (2) Neuronal circuits for learning-driven changes in auditory perception: